jp-x-g/oraclefordeletion/README.md

 Optional arguments:
 ```
 -h, --help                           Show this help message and exit
 -b DAYS, --back DAYS                 Number of days to parse.
 Default is 7.
-This will be overridden if you specify both "latest" and "earliest"!
+This will be overridden
+                                     if you specify both "latest" and "earliest"!
 -l YYYY-MM-DD, --latest YYYY-MM-DD   Date to parse back from.
 Default is today (UTC)
 -e YYYY-MM-DD, --earliest YYYY-MM-DD Date to parse back to.
-Default is to determine it automatically by subtracting "back" from "latest".
+Default is to determine it automatically
+                                     by subtracting "back" from "latest".
 -o, --overwrite                      Overwrite existing data when saving skeletons.
-Only do this if you want to completely restart the reprocessing.
+Only do this if
+                                     you want to completely restart the reprocessing.
--s S, --sleep S                      Time, in seconds, to delay between receiving an API response and sending the next request.
+-s S, --sleep S                      Time, in seconds, to delay between receiving an API response and
+                                     sending the next request.
 Default is 0.5.
 -d, --dryrun                         Run the script without actually sending queries to the API.
                                      This may break stuff.
 -v, --verbose                        Spam the terminal AND runlog with insanely detailed information.
-Wheee!
--c, --configure                      Set up directories and runlog, then show configuration data and exit.
+-c, --configure                      Set up directories and runlog, then show config data and exit.
--x, --explain                        Display specific, detailed information about what this program does, then exit.
+-x, --explain                        Display detailed info about what this program does, then exit.
 ```

 This will run pretty quickly, even though it doesn't batch its API queries.
 Take care to specify reasonable dates; AfD was called VfD (and worked